joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 WHERE recipe_name="Tomato Soup"
 ```

-This querie says that we take the the `recipes` table,
+This query says that we take the the `recipes` table,
 and we filter only on a particular kind of row (where the
 `recipe_name` is "Tomato Soup") and the filter for
 a particular column (the `recipe_id` column).